HomeLEARNQuizHabitsSafetyInsightsCommunityAbout

 Screen SENSE

-Here you’ll find clear, accessible information about digital habits, practical tools to understand what’s happening beneath the surface and self-paced courses designed to support healthier, more balanced use over time.
+Explore clear, accessible information about digital behaviour, practical tools for building awareness and self-paced courses designed to support healthier, more intentional technology use over time.

-Screen Sense uses insights from digital psychology (cyberpsychology) to support adults and young people (16+) in ways that respect autonomy and choice, free from shame, guilt or fear.
+Screen Sense uses insights from cyberpsychology, health psychology and behavioural science to support adults and young people (16+) in ways that respect autonomy and choice - free from shame, guilt or fear.

 Welcome to Screen Sense